Alisky1223/PostOfficeProject/README.md

 ## CI/CD
 GitHub Actions workflow (`ci.yml`) automates builds and tests on push/pull requests.

-## Improvements and Future Work
-- Add Swagger for API docs.
-- Implement full authentication with JWT.
-- Expand frontend with React.
-- Docker support for deployment.
-- More tests and error handling.

 ## License
 MIT License (see LICENSE file).